-Slightly larger than the state of Utah, Laos is a mountainous, landlocked country sandwiched between Burma (Myanmar), Thailand, Cambodia, China, and Vietnam.
+Slightly larger than the U.S. state of Utah, Laos is a mountainous, landlocked country in Southeast Asia sandwiched between Burma (Myanmar), Thailand, Cambodia, China, and Vietnam.
+Traveling to Laos is easier than ever before, and yes, it's safe!

-Laos was a French protectorate until 1953, however, only 600 French citizens lived in Laos by 1950.
-Even still, remnants of French colonization can still be seen in major towns.
-And like Vietnam, you'll still find French food, wine, and excellent cafes -- rare treats when on a long trip through Asia!
+Laos was a French protectorate until 1953, however, as few as 600 French citizens lived in Laos by 1950.
+Even still, remnants of colonization remain in major towns.
+And similar to Vietnam, you'll still find French food, wine, and cute cafes.

 - Official Name: Lao People's Democratic Republic